fabio-teichmann/portfolio/README.md

 # Welcome to my portfolio!

-My name is Fabio and I am a data architect.
+My name is Fabio and I am a data and cloud architect.

 I am a trained Data Scientist with a business heavy background and leadership experience.
 During the last couple of years, I worked mostly on defining, implementing, and maintaining data pipeline infrastructures that are compliant with governmenatal and audit requirements.
 This included substantial cross-team collaboration with technical and non-technical stakeholders.
 In this process I've built substantial domain knowledge and became a SME.